oh-my-fish/theme-bobthefish/README.md

 - `theme_display_vagrant`.
 This feature is disabled by default, use `yes` to display Vagrant status in your prompt.
 Please note that only the VirtualBox and VMWare providers are supported.
 - `theme_display_vi`.
 By default the vi mode indicator will be shown if vi or hybrid key bindings are enabled.
 Use `no` to hide the indicator, or `yes` to show the indicator.
 - `theme_display_k8s_context`.
 This feature is disabled by default.
 Use `yes` to show the current kubernetes context (`> kubectl config current-context`).
+- `theme_display_k8s_namespace`.
+This feature is disabled by default.
+Use `yes` to show the current kubernetes namespace.
 - `theme_display_user`.
 If set to `yes`, display username always, if set to `ssh`, only when an SSH-Session is detected, if set to no, never.
 - `theme_display_hostname`.
 Same behaviour as `theme_display_user`.
 - `theme_show_exit_status`.
 Set this option to `yes` to have the prompt show the last exit code if it was non_zero instead of just the exclamation mark.